MaZDrew/alberta-innovates-ts-ml-covid/README.md

 The aim of this project was to provide predictions of future COVID-19 statistics via machine learning.
 We decided to make a LSTM (Long Short Term Memory) Model that runs 'n' simulations for each statistic of interest, and then averages them out for the "final" prediction.

 The Covid-19 dataset for this project is provided from https://covidapi.info.
+A visualization of the data can be found on https://ml-covid.web.app/.

 ## Installation